tsamardzic/lsampling/README.md

 ### 3. Kinds of languages

  Describing different kinds of languages is often considered to be the main task of **linguistic typology**.
 This is a very hard task and, despite hundreds of years of efforts, still far from completed.
-The reason for this is that it is very hard to find the terms (categories) for describing languages.
-When describing physical objects (and beings), we can measure their height, weight, temperature, volume, etc. What do we measure in order to describe languages?
+The reason for this is that it is very hard to find the terms (categories) for describing languages in a comparable way ([Haspelmath 2007](https://zenodo.org/record/1133882/export/geojson#.YU3Sey0RrfY)).
+When describing physical objects (and beings), we can measure their height, weight, temperature, volume, etc. What do we measure in order to describe and compare languages?

  Here is a recent classification of languages by [Joshi et al. (2020)](https://aclanthology.org/2020.acl-main.560.pdf)